warp-poke/http-rust-agent/README.md

 # Requirements

-You need to install this packages:
+You need to install these packages:

 - libssl-dev
 - libsasl2-dev
 - [librdkafka](https://github.com/edenhill/librdkafka) v0.11.3

-NOTE: If you distribution don't provide a `librdkafka` package, follow this [instructions](https://github.com/edenhill/librdkafka#building) to recompile and install librdkafka.
+NOTE: If your distribution doesn't provide a `librdkafka` package, follow these [instructions](https://github.com/edenhill/librdkafka#building) to compile and install librdkafka.

 # Build